spacebeam/core/README.md

 # starcraft-scif
 This repository prepares StarCraft: Brood War bots running inside a Singularity linux container.

-It can download and launch 32bit C++ and Java bots and native 64bit Linux bots that use BWAPI `4.1.2, 4.2.0, 4.4.0` to communicate with the game.
+It can download and launch 32bit C++ and Java SSCAIT bots and native 64bit Linux bots that use BWAPI `4.1.2, 4.2.0, 4.4.0` to communicate with the game.

 ## Headless play